Shady-Data/04-Logic-Pseudocode_IDEs/01_pseudocode/Labs/PseudoLab4.2.md

 * There are 86,400 seconds in a day.
 If the number of seconds entered by the user is greater than or equal to 86,400, the program should display the number of days in that many seconds.

+Module main
+    Declare Integer secondsEntry, secondsCalc, minutesCalc, hoursCalc, daysCalc

+    call getSeconds()
+    set secondsCalc = secondsEntry // copy user input into another variable to work with, preserves original input While secondsCalc > 60 // loop until the secondsCalc is less then 1 minute If secondsCalc > 86400 Then // check if any days are able to be pulled out of seconds set daysCalc = call calcDays(secondsCalc)
+        Else If secondsCalc > 3600 Then // check if any hours are able to be pulled out of seconds set hoursCalc = call calcHours(secondsCalc)
+        Else If secondsCalc > 60 Then // check if any minutes are able to be pulled out of seconds set minutesCalc = call calcMinutes(secondCalc)
+        Else:
+            Display "Something went wrong, You shouldn't be seeing this message! \n\nWhile loop failed to terminate" break
+        End If
+    Display secondsEntry, "is equivalent to ", daysCalc, " days ", hoursCalc, " hours ", minutesCalc, " minutes and ", secondsCalc, " seconds."
+End Module

 # Leap Year Detector

 Design a program that asks the user to enter a year, and then displays a message indicating whether that year is a leap year or not.
 Use the following logic to develop your algorithm: